thatsymer/thatsymer/README.md

 <a name="Heading"></a>
 #           👋  Hello there, I'm **Symer**
-I am a fresh Computer Engineering Graduate that have a keen interest in building and learning new things in the web.
+I am a fresh Computer Engineering Graduate that has a keen interest in building and learning new things on the web.
 ****
 - 🔭 I’m currently unemployed
 - 🌱 I’m currently learning ReactJS